 - The quality of the surface (scratches, defects ...)

 For Philippe Tournaire, the color and the East of a culture pearl are the most important.
 The East gives "the impression of being able to enter the color".
-The jewelry designer is sensitive to pearls that are distinguished from others due to their East that one finds anywhere else.
+The jewelry designer is sensitive to pearls that are distinguished from others due to their East that we do not find anywhere else.

 Below are some examples of terms used by professionals to describe the color of a pearl: